vegaprotocol/specs/specs/0035-cancel-orders.md

 - An order cancelled by orderID+marketID+partyID will be removed from the order book and an order update message will be emitted
 - All orders for a given partyID will be removed from a single market if a cancel all party orders per market message is sent
-- All orders for a given party across all markets will be removed from the vega system when a cancel all orders message is sent
+- All orders for a given party across all markets will be removed from the Vega system when a cancel all orders message is sent
 - Orders which are not currently on the orderbook but are being held `offline` due to being in auction should also be affected by cancels.
 - A cancellation for a party that does not match the party on the order will be rejected
 - A cancellation without a partyID will be rejected